mbernste/mbernste.github.io/_posts/rkhs.md

 To use a kernel method in practice, one can get pretty far with only this understanding; however, it is incomplete and to me, unsatisfying.
 What space are these objects projected into?
 How is a kernel function derived?

 To answer these questions, one must understand a mathematical object called a **reproducing kernel Hilbert space** (RKHS).
-This object was a bit challenging for me to intuit, so in this post, I will explain the definition of a RKHS and exactly how they produce the kernels used in kernel methods and what the kernel trick is really doing.
+This object was a bit challenging for me to intuit, so in this post, I will explain the definition of a RKHS and exactly how they produce the kernels used in kernel methods thereby laying a rigorous foundation for a deeper understanding of the kernel trick.

 The reproducing kernel Hilbert space
 ------------------------------------